-Christmas is, of course, the celebration a certain event in Bethlehem as recorded in the Gospel of Luke.
+Christmas is, of course, the celebration of a certain event in Bethlehem, as recorded in the Gospel of Luke.
 But the immediate and enduring success of Charles Dickens’ A Christmas Carol (1843) has played an important role in shaping the secular elements of the modern festival.

 At the time Dickens was writing, Christmas was celebrated like any other religious feast-day.
 Though it officially lasted twelve days (on the first day of Christmas, my true love …) most of the activities associated with it took place in church on the night of Christmas Eve and the morning of Christmas Day.